-Apart from the general “Process Engineer”, “Chemical Engineer” or “Senior Process Engineer” job titles, here are some typical sub category job titles we often see advertised.
+Apart from the general “Process Engineer”, “Chemical Engineer” or “Senior Process Engineer” job titles, here are some typical subcategory job titles we often see advertised.

-- Process Engineer – Tech Transfer – focus is generally on managing the move of a production process from one facility to another.
+- Process Engineer – Tech Transfer – the focus is generally on managing the move of a production process from one facility to another.

-- Process Engineer – Upstream – Upstream activities are stages of biopharmaceutical processing up to the cell-culture or fermentation process that is used to make the target proteins.
+- Process Engineer – Upstream – Upstream activities are stages of biopharmaceutical processing up to the cell culture or fermentation process that is used to make the target proteins.

 - Process Engineer – Downstream – Downstream activities are the stages of processing that come after cell culture or fermentation.
 These stages include separation and purification to achieve the required drug product.

-- Process Engineer – Fill Finish – focus is on formulating the licensed product using the drug substance and other excipients, filling, lyophilization and testing, including ongoing stability testing.
+- Process Engineer – Fill Finish – the focus is on formulating the licensed product using the drug substance and other excipients, filling, lyophilization and testing, including ongoing stability testing.

 - Process Engineer – EHS – focus on environmental, health and safety

-- Process Engineer – Facilities – focus is on the design and maintenance of HVAC, air handling, water and steam systems within a plant
+- Process Engineer – Facilities – the focus is on the design and maintenance of HVAC, air handling, water and steam systems within a plant

-- Process Engineer – C&Q – focus is on commissioning and qualification of equipment and systems and populate validation protocols
+- Process Engineer – C&Q – the focus is on commissioning and qualification of equipment and systems and populate validation protocols

-- Process Engineer – Equipment – focus is on the maintenance, qualifications and documentation to keep process equipment up and running and in regulatory alignment.
+- Process Engineer – Equipment – the focus is on the maintenance, qualifications and documentation to keep process equipment up and running and in regulatory alignment.